 Ropana Anjana is prepared from herbs of bitter taste and

-Prasadana Anjana from herbs of sweet taste and cold potency.
+Prasadana Anjana is prepared from herbs of sweet taste and cold potency.

 To combat the side effects of strong collyrium, Prasadana Anjana is used.
 This kind of usage of one Anjana against the effects of the other is called as Pratyanjana – counter collyrium.